ram1117/portfolio-project/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-I owe immense thanks to my team, for their contribution to this project
+I owe my immense thanks to my team, for their contribution to this project

 👤 **Hana Sabih**

 - GitHub: [https://github.com/HanaSabih]

-👤 **Henry Ikemefuna Ugwu **
+👤 **Henry Ikemefuna Ugwu**

 - GitHub: [https://github.com/henry-dura]